How to Create Great Business Images (for Non-Designers)

-There are also lots of free stock photography sites, like Unsplash, that allow you to download photography that can be used editorially (and sometimes, commercially) for free.
+There are also lots of free stock photography sites, like Unsplash, that allow you to download stock photos that can be used editorially (and sometimes, commercially) for free.

 With any stock photography site, free or paid, be sure that you read the usage conditions for the photo you download.
 Some networks only allow editorial usage, while others allow commercial usage for a higher cost.

 If you reference anything you see on a computer screen, then you can use screenshots as part of your visual content.
 Free tools like Jing allow you to capture your screen and make simple edits and annotations.
 Browser extensions like Webpage Screenshot for Google Chrome allow you to capture screenshots of entire web pages within your browser.

 If you need mobile screenshots, you can rely on the screen capture functionality built into most phones.
 Just follow the directions for iOS (iPhone, iPad, etc.), Windows Phones, and Kindle Fire.
 Android users will need to search Google for how to take a screenshot with their specific device, such as the Samsung Galaxy S5 or Google Nexus 5.

 Easy Image Creators

 Free tools like Canva allow you to create custom graphics for a wide variety of uses.
 They have templates specifically built for social media cover photos and posts on the top networks, print documents, marketing materials, blogs, infographics, ebooks, events, presentations, and ads.